Cuban ballet defectors appear in Miami, seek U.S. careers

-MIAMI (Reuters) - Six dancers who defected over the weekend from the famed National Ballet of Cuba appeared in Miami on Tuesday and said they planned to pursue careers in the United States.
+MIAMI (Reuters) - Seven dancers who defected over the weekend from the famed National Ballet of Cuba appeared in Miami on Tuesday and said they planned to pursue careers in the United States.

 “The dancers defected because they need personal freedom and opportunity in their career,” said Pedro Pablo Peña, founder of the Cuban Classical Ballet of Miami, a nonprofit dance organization.